Osttd/eced4260-beamformer-project/pseudocodeplan.md

 whatever is needed for upsampling? output of this is size m

+beamform using known indexes

-BRAM holding input (word size 8*m) will need to figure out something for this m-1:0 will be channel 1 and so on
+BRAM holding output (word size 8*m) will need to figure out something for this since that is too large m-1:0 will be channel 1 and so on

+sum and send to

 # Plans for controller